Improved conformalized quantile regression: Conclusion

 \section{Conclusion}

 In this paper, we have proposed an improved version of CQR.
 Results demonstrate that our version is further adaptive to heteroscedasticity, hence ICQR is one step ahead towards conditional coverage.
-The major shortcoming of ICQR in comparison to CQR are the two additional steps to calculate permutation importance and perform k-means.
-Additionally, some clusters might have few observations and therefore the associated $\hat{q}$ comes biased; however, this is not a significative hindrance as we can simply apply the constrained version of k-means instead and increase the minimum number of observations per cluster.
-Despite these minor disadvantages, ICQR offers eye-catching adaptive PIs in comparison to the classic CQR, which convey us to strongly endorse its use across any high-stakes regression problem.
+The major shortcoming of ICQR in comparison to CQR are the two additional steps to calculate permutation importance and perform K-means.
+Despite this minor disadvantage, ICQR offers eye-catching adaptive PIs in comparison to the classic CQR, which convey us to strongly endorse its use across any high-stakes tabular regression problem.